 The next two installments in the series would relegate African-American actors to secondary roles as fodder for the zombified Voorhees death machine.
 1986’s JASON LIVES featured a character named Sissy (Renee Jones) whose head is twisted off by Jason, while 1988’s A NEW BLOOD, features a black couple named Ben (Craig Thomas) and Kate (Diane Almeida) who are killed after fornicating outdoors in the back of a van.

 In 1989, the role of African-Americans in the FRIDAY THE 13TH series would suddenly make a drastic, but welcome change, with the release of JASON TAKES MANHATTAN.
-While it is my least favorite film in the franchise, I will give it credit for presenting us with the series’ first strong black protagonist!
+While it is currently my least favorite film in the franchise, I will give it credit for presenting us with the series’ first strong black protagonist!

 Julius Gaw (played by Vincent Craig Dupree) is a tough-talking amateur boxer who gets backed into a corner later in the film.
 This results in an impromptu boxing match between he and Jason on the roof of a building.
 Julius throws everything he’s got at Jason, and slowly drives the silent slasher backwards toward the edge of the rooftop.
 Julius soon tires and can’t throw any more punches, allowing Jason to (quite literally) knock his block off.

 You can scope it out in the following video; it’s probably the best scene in the entire film!